 - Consulted with successful mid-west technology company, also recognized as one of the fastest growing in the area.

-- Consulted with health care company, including help with product launch and negotiation of licensing agreement.
+- Consulted with med tech start up, including help with product launch, negotiation of licensing agreement, and generally strategic issues.

-- Consultant on several tech start-ups, providing legal and strategic advice, including helping to secure VC funds.
+- Consultant on several tech start-ups, providing legal and strategic advice.

 Awards and Honors: